What to do if your housing benefit stops

 housing association complaints team on their website

-You can complain to the Local Government and Social Care Ombudsman if you’re not satisfied with the council's response.
+You can complain to the Local Government and Social Care Ombudsman if you’re not happy with the council's response.

 Still need advice?